2sic/2sxc-docs/2sxc Docs Generator/basics/edit/formulas/specs.md

 > Remember that `data.default` will always give you the initial state of this setting.

-Additional Keys
+#### `Field.Settings.`_[Anything]_

 Since many controls can have other settings these can be controlled by formulas as well.

-_Important_ We haven't tried every field and some may not have the expected result, since the form has never been this dynamic before.
+_Important_ We haven't tried every setting and some may not have the expected result, since the form has never been this dynamic before.
 We'll work on fixing issues as we hear about them.

+## Formula Lifecycle (WIP)

-## When do Formulas Run?
+#### When do Formulas Run?

 As of now, they run whenever any data changes in the form.
 This can mean that they run multiple times because if formulas depend on each other, there may be a few cycles till all values stabilize.

 In future we'll probably provide more settings to control how often they run.

-## Are Formulas Sometimes Disabled
+#### Missing Context Information

+As of now the formulas always run on every change detection.
+The following information is currently _not_ yet given to the formula:

+* What phase of the lifecycle the formula is on (init, pre-render, etc.)
+* Events which happened before
+* Run-count

+We'll consider how to handle this best, but for now, you simply don't have the information in your formula.

+#### Can Formulas be Disabled?

+Stored Formulas can be disabled with a toggle.

-No - even Formulas whose result is discarded are still run.
+But you cannot disable Formulas at runtime (like using another value to control that).
+Even Formulas whose result is discarded are still run.
 This is not a final decision but as of now it's just how it works.

-## Lifecycle - maybe on own page TODO:

-## Do Formulas need to be Pure Functions?

-We strongly recommend this for now, but with experience the recommendation may change.
+If you need to conditionally run your formula, just put the condition into the formula itself.

+#### Running Formulas on Specific Events (WIP)

+This is not yet possible.